 \subsubsection{Bias in Language Formality}

-For the evaluation of gender biases in language formality, we first classify the formality of each generated messages.
+For the evaluation of gender biases in language formality, we first classify the formality of each generated message.
 To do so, we apply an off-the-shelf language formality classifier from the Transformers Library that is fine-tuned on Grammarly’s Yahoo Answers Formality Corpus (GYAFC) \cite{rao2018dear}.
-We then conduct statistical t-tests on formality percentages in male and female messages to identify significance.
+We then conduct statistical t-tests on formality percentages in male and female targeted messages to identify significance.
 We observe differences across models in Table \ref{tab:formality-bias}.
-Both Llama-3.3 and GPT-4o display significant negative $t$-scores, indicating that texts targeted toward female audiences are systematically more formal than those targeted toward male audiences.
+Llama-3.3 displays significant negative $t$-scores, indicating that texts targeted towards female audiences are systematically more formal than those targeted towards male audiences.
 Age biases in language formality are provided in App. \ref{app:age_formal}.